Like many other home-gardeners, I love growing my own tomatoes! Did you know tomatoes are the number one vegetable grown in a home vegetable garden?

 My 5 Secrets to Growing the Tastiest Tomatoes

 Healthy plants come with healthy soil – it’s as simple as that.
-Generally, you would just incorporate compost in the top 2 inches of the soil and be done with.
+Generally, you would incorporate compost in the top 2 inches of the soil and be done with it.
 This won’t work for tomatoes; they are deep-rooted plants and heavy feeders.

 Consider Raised Beds or Planters

 If your garden soil isn’t well-drained, consider a raised bed or planter for your growing tomatoes.
-With a raised bed, there won’t be any risks of standing water that could cause diseases in the tomato plants.
+There won’t be any risks of standing water with a raised bed that could cause diseases in the tomato plants.
 You’ll also be able to use a good quality potting mix in the bed for even better yields.

 Tomatoes love a good deep morning watering, especially during hot spells and hot summer days!
-Consistent watering will build a stronger root system so that the plants can better access the nutrients in the soil.
+Consistent watering will build a stronger root system to better access the nutrients in the soil.
 Garden tomatoes typically require 1-2 inches of water a week.

 I keep a milk jug near our front door so that I remember to fill it up and water our tomato plants every day.
 It is best to water early in the morning.
-We have our tomatoes planted on our front porch so that they get amazing sunlight, are easy to get too (for pruning, picking, and watering), and so that they won’t be bothered by the dogs.
+We have our tomatoes planted on our front porch to get amazing sunlight, are easy to get to (for pruning, picking, and watering), and so that they won’t be bothered by the dogs.